lamps-wg/certificatediscovery/draft-ietf-lamps-certdiscovery.md

 }
 ~~~~

 `certHash` is defined as a SEQUENCE containing the OCTET STRING `value` which is the hash of the DER Encoded reference certificate as well as the `hashAlgorithm`  which contains the AlgorithmIdentifier for the chosen Hash value.
-The default Hash algorithm is SHA-256.
+All implementations MUST support SHA-256 via `id-sha256`, and other hash functions MAY be supported.

 ## Purpose